 SCSNA President 2018-2020

 The SCSNA website is continually being updated.
 Please visit again for new features and to e-mail suggestions to the executive board members.
 Executive board members positions, names and e-mail addresses are listed on the contacts/ "Executive Board" page.
-Check out "More" page for some of SCSNA activities during the last year.
+Check out "More" page for some of SCSNA activities during the previous and current years.